|Title||Stata 7: Moving averages for panel data|

 Just as with the generate approach, egen, filter() works properly with panel data.
 In fact, as stated above, it depends upon the dataset having been tsset beforehand.

 After calculating your moving averages, you will probably want to look at a graph.
-The user-written command tsgraph is smart about tsset datasets.
+The community-contributed command tsgraph is smart about tsset datasets.
 Install it in an up-to-date Stata 7 by ssc inst tsgraph.

 None of the above examples make use of if restrictions.
 In fact egen, ma() will not allow if to be specified.
 Occasionally people want to use if when calculating moving averages, but its use is a little more complicated than it is usually.

 What would you expect from a moving average calculated with if?
 Let us identify two possibilities:

 Here is a concrete example.
 Suppose as a consequence of some if condition, observations 1-42 are included but not observations 43 on.
 But the moving average for 42 will depend, among other things, on the value for observation 43 if the average extends backwards and forwards and is of length at least 3, and it will similarly depend on some of the observations 44 onwards in some circumstances.